Olney, Philadelphia

-Olney (/ˈɒlni/ or /ˈɒləni/) is a neighborhood in North Philadelphia, Pennsylvania, United States.
-It is roughly bounded by Roosevelt Boulevard to the south, Tacony Creek to the east, Godfrey Avenue to the north, and the railroad right-of-way west of Seventh Street to the west.
+Olney (/ˈɒlni/ or /ˈɒləni/) is a neighborhood in the North Philadelphia section of Philadelphia.
+It is roughly bounded by Roosevelt Boulevard to the south, Tacony Creek to the east, Godfrey Avenue to the north, and the railroad right-of-way west of 7th Street to the west.

 Although Olney is primarily a quiet residential neighborhood, portions do serve as major commercial centers for many surrounding groups.
-5th Street has a Korean-American business district in the vicinity of Olney Avenue, and Hispanic businesses flourish in the southern reaches of the neighborhood.
+At 5th Street and Olney Avenue, there is a Korean-American business district, and Hispanic businesses are located in southern Olney.

 Fisher Park is located in Olney.
 It is a 23 acre public park which was laid out and owned by Joseph Wharton, founder of Swarthmore College and the Wharton School at the University of Pennsylvania.
-It was donated to the city by Joseph in 1908 as a "Christmas gift" to Philadelphia.
+It was donated to the City of Philadelphia by Joseph in 1908 as a "Christmas gift" to Philadelphia.
 Fisher Park has a football field, basketball and tennis courts, and a wooded hiking area.

 Olney is named after the estate of Alexander Wilson (not the ornithologist), who resided on Rising Sun Avenue, near Tacony Creek.
 Wilson chose the name for his residence because of his love for the poet William Cowper, of Olney, England.
 The mansion was demolished in 1924, but the name was applied to the growing village nearby.

 History

+19th century
-Up until the late nineteenth century, Olney was a vast, hilly farmland in the hinterland of Philadelphia County.
-Until then, the population consisted mainly of farmers and wealthy Philadelphians who could afford to live away from the city.

-As the city of Philadelphia grew northwards, the area became more urbanized.
+Until the late 19th century, Olney was a vast, hilly farmland in the hinterland of Philadelphia County.
+Olney residents then included mainly farmers and wealthy Philadelphians who could afford to live away from the city.
+As Philadelphia grew northwards, however, the area became more urbanized.
 People seeking to escape the growing population density towards the center moved to Olney.

 Soon thereafter, businesses began appearing, largely centered at 5th Street and Olney Avenue.
 Industry was also attracted and companies such as Heintz Manufacturing Company, Proctor and Schwartz, and Brown Instrument Division built factories in the neighborhood.
 But this took second place to the strong commercial district, led by the Olney Businessmans' Association.

-The population grew even more after the construction of the Broad Street subway which had its original terminal at Olney Avenue (Olney Transportation Center).
-It promised to get riders from Olney to City Hall in less than twenty minutes for fifteen cents.
+The population grew even more after the construction of the Broad Street subway, whose original terminal was at the Olney Transportation Center.
+It promised to get riders from Olney to Philadelphia City Hall in less than twenty minutes for fifteen cents.
 In addition to trolley lines that traveled east and west, this made Olney Philadelphia's northern transportation hub and gave Olneyites easy access to the entire city and beyond.